ZoneMinder/zmeventnotification/hook/README.md

 ### Note
+**Please don't ask me basic questions like "pip command not found" or "cv2 not found" - what do I do?**

-**I don't plan to provide support for these hooks.
-They are for reference only and require setup and some degree of know how**
+**Hooks require some terminal knowledge and familiarity with troubleshooting** **I don't plan to provide support for these hooks.
+They are for reference only**

 ### Limitations